 2- HUNZA VALLEY

 Pakistan is one of the few countries with such a dynamic landscape.
 It has rivers, deserts, lakes, waterfalls, springs, glaciers.
 We seem to have it all in plenty.
 The famous Hunza valley is often referred to as heaven on earth.
-The grand Himalayas and the Karakoram mountain ranges have covered this valley.
-This place has been a great tourist attraction for many years.
+Moreover, the grand Himalayas and the Karakoram mountain ranges have covered this valley.
+So, this place has been a great tourist attraction for many years.

 Places to visit in Hunza Valley: